Shockster218/Stronghold_Finder/README.md

 </h3>

 # About
-Slight modification of @AlanTheBenign's stronghold finder to read directly from the clipboard.
-Also reads nether coords.
-All cases are meant for speedrunning.
+Slight modification of @AlanTheBenign's stronghold finder to read directly from the clipboard, which also reads nether coords.
+With a minimalist design approach, ease of use was a main priority targetted for speedrunning.
 Any questions or concerns about the algorithm of the stronghold finder should be directed toward https://github.com/AlantheBenign/Minecraft-Stronghold-Finder.

 # Installation
 To use the program visit the release page [Here](https://github.com/Shockster218/Stronghold_Finder/releases/).
 Simply download the .zip file and extract the folder to, for exmaple, your desktop.
 Once that is done, all you have to do is run "Stronghold Finder.exe" and the program should start!